Relative Humidity Formula: how to calculate RH (with examples)

 The relative humidity level is a key indicator in:

-• La wetland management or in a controlled climate
+• Humid area management or controlled climate environments

 A rate between 40% and 60% is generally recommended for a healthy environment.